sanduyin/IMASDS-Translation-Toolkit/README.md

 *   [ndspy](https://github.com/RoadrunnerWMC/ndspy) by RoadrunnerWMC for the excellent BLZ decompression engine.
 *   [OpenCC](https://github.com/BYVoid/OpenCC) by BYVoid for the flawless CJK mapping capabilities.
 *   [NitroPaint](https://github.com/Garhoogin/NitroPaint) by Garhoogin — an invaluable DS graphics editor whose source code guided our NCER/OBJ implementation.
+*   [dearlystarsDS_tool](https://github.com/Harphemaen/dearlystarsDS_tool) by harmaP —— Thanks to the meticulous and in-depth research on the AGL/GLD format, the possibility of translating UI images of the DS unique engine into Chinese has become feasible.
 *   [dearlystars_tool](https://github.com/faraplay/dearlystars_tool) by Faraplay — the reference builder whose DSi-enhanced reconstruction pipeline (digest tables, HMAC, modcrypt, TWL header) made the real-hardware DSi boot of this localization possible.
 This project is deeply grateful for its open documentation of the complete DSi cryptographic chain.

 ### AI-Generated Code Notice